srabankumar/Quiz-App-Using-Angular/README.md

   2. Type ```node server.js``` </br>
   3. Go to your browser and type ```localhost:3000``` and you will see the app is running .</br>

-This app is stil under development. :)
+This app is still under development. :)